About B. Dalton Bookseller, Inc.

-In mid-2019 private equity firm Elliott Management agreed to buy Barnes & Noble for about $683 million, including debt.
+In 2019 private equity firm Elliott Management bought Barnes & Noble for about $683 million, including debt.
 The struggling bookseller had been exploring a possible sale since 2018 as one option to turn the company around.
 It has been hit hard by competition from Amazon, which owns nearly half the market for new book sales.

 Under Elliott's control, newly private Barnes & Noble will have greater flexibility to restructure and make needed investments.

 Barnes & Noble's retail segment (more than 95% of the company's revenue) includes about 630 bookstores under the Barnes & Noble Booksellers trade name.
 Barnes & Noble bookstores generally offer a dedicated NOOK (digital) area, a comprehensive trade book title base, a café, and departments dedicated to Juvenile, Toys & Games, DVDs, Music, Music & Vinyl, Gift, Magazine, and Bargain products.
 The stores also offer a calendar of ongoing events, including author appearances and children's activities.

 The retail segment also includes the company's eCommerce website, barnesandnoble.com, and its publishing operation, Sterling Publishing.
 Sterling has some 15,000 non-fiction trade books and ebooks and also distributes about 1,300 client titles.

 The company's NOOK Media segment includes Barnes & Noble's digital business, such as its eBookstore, digital newsstand, and sales of NOOK devices and accessories.
 The underlying strategy of the NOOK business is to offer customers any digital book, newspaper, or magazine, anytime, on any device.
 It also offers digital lending services (LendMe).